 How have medical devices been affected by the end of the transition period?

-After the end of the EU exit transition period there will be a continued acceptance of EU rules on medical devices until July 2023.
+After the end of the EU exit transition period there will be a continued acceptance of EU CE marked medical devices until July 2023.
 The UK will unilaterally recognise CE marked EU devices approved by EU approved bodies.

 From July 2023 the UKCA marking will be required for all devices to be placed on GB market.
 UKCA marked devices will not be permitted on the NI market unless accompanied by a CE mark or CE UKNI mark.

-Legislation will change on 1 January 2021 to the 2002 Medical Device Regulations and will apply to the whole of the UK.
+Legislation changed on 1 January 2021 to the 2002 Medical Device Regulations and applied to the whole of the UK.
 Since NI will follow EU rules this legislative change will recognise that the EU Medical Device Regulation (2017/745) and the In Vitro Diagnostic Medical Device Regulation (2017/746) must be fully implemented in NI from May 2021 and May 2022 respectively.

-Further advice on the requirements of Health Institutions in relation to these regulations and in particular, the in-house manufacture of medical devices, the provision of implant cards to patients, and the recording of Unique Device Identifiers for class III medical devices can be found via:
+Further advice on the requirements of Health Institutions in relation to these regulations and in particular, the in-house manufacture of medical devices, the provision of implant cards to patients, and the recording of Unique Device Identifiers for class III medical devices can be found on the Department of Health website.